Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Indigenous Works

 Indigenous Works helps partnerships between Canadian companies and Indigenous organizations work better.
-To that end, The organization assesses and benchmarks the readiness of potential partners and work with them to shore up partnships capacity, workplace performance and cultural competency on each side.
+To that end, The organization assesses and benchmarks the readiness of potential partners and work with them to shore up partnerships capacity, workplace performance and cultural competency on each side.

 Hamilton Regional Indian Centre (HRIC)